acll19/terraform-eks-example/README.md

 1. Go inside the `infra` folder
 2. Create a folder named `tf_user`
-3. Inside the `tf_user` folder create a text file named `credentials` and past your Access key details.
+3. Inside the `tf_user` folder create a text file named `credentials` and paste your Access key details.
 It should look like this (replace default with the AWS profile you are using):

     ```Javascript
     [default]